The characteristic variety for Feigin and Odesskii's elliptic algebras: Introduction

-A.C. acknowledges partial support through NSF grant DMS-1801011.
-R.K. was a JSPS Overseas Research Fellow and supported by JSPS KAKENHI Grant Numbers JP17K14164 and JP16H06337.
-He would like to express his deep gratitude to Paul Smith for his hospitality as a host researcher during R.K.'s visit to the University of Washington.
-S.P.S. thanks his colleagues Jarod Alper, S\'andor Kov\'acs, Max Lieblich, Amos Turchet, and Bianca Viray for many useful conversations.
+R.K. was a JSPS Overseas Research Fellow, and supported by JSPS KAKENHI Grant Numbers JP16H06337, JP17K14164, and JP20K14288, Leading Initiative for Excellent Young Researchers, MEXT, Japan, and Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics JPMXP0619217849).
+R.K. would like to express his deep gratitude to Paul Smith for his hospitality as a host researcher during R.K.'s visit to the University of Washington.